Actor and Action Modular Network for Text-based Video Segmentation: Methodology

 where the attention weight $\gamma{_{t}^{m}}$ denotes the probability of the \emph{t-th} word belong to the actor or action.
 Finally, the $\gamma{_{t}^{m}}$ is applied to the embedding vector sequence $\{\bm{e}_{t}\}_{t=1}^T$ to derive the actor-related and action-related query representations,

-According to the above, we adopt an attention mechanism to adaptively focus on the words which are closely related to the actor and action.
-The learning of attention weights is weakly supervised and therefore needs to in coordination with the followed actor and action modules.
+According to the above, we adopt the attention mechanism to adaptively learn the related information about the actor and action.
+The learning of attention weights is weakly supervised by collaborating with the actor and action modules.